-The Master of Science in criminal justice program is designed for those interested in studying the theory and practice of criminal justice in law enforcement, courts and corrections.
-Students graduate with an understanding of the dynamics of criminal and delinquent behavior, the nature and scope of crime and delinquency in contemporary society, and the current efforts by the criminal justice system to address these issues.
+The Master of Science in Criminal Justice program is designed for those students interested in studying the theory and practice of criminal justice in law enforcement, courts, corrections and the private sector.

-The program is designed for working professionals, those seeking to prepare for entrance into the field, and others interested in acquiring knowledge of the problems and practices within the criminal justice complex.
-Courses are offered during the evenings.
+The program is designed for working professionals seeking career advancement, those preparing entrance into the field, and those interested in acquiring management skills and knowledge about the problems and practices within the criminal justice system.

 Many graduates of the program enter doctoral programs and law schools to further their education.